Factorized Fusion Shrinkage for Dynamic Relational Data: Introduction

+The proposed FFS priors differ substantially from those in literature analyzing dynamic relational data, like normal transition priors with a common variance and Gaussian process priors \citep{sarkar2005dynamic,sun2014collaborative,sewell2015latent,durante2014nonparametric, sewell2017latent,zhang2018local}.
+While the above commonly used dynamic priors tend to introduce the smoothness effect among dynamic transitions, FFS priors are designed to introduce the \textit{stopping} and \textit{separation} effects so that the transitions are either closed to zeros or large.
+In particular, the stopping effect of FFS priors can significantly enhance the interpretation of the dynamics of latent vectors.
 Furthermore, the separation effect of FFS priors contributes to the detection of clusters among subjects after estimating the latent factors.
 The detected cluster results provide information on which subjects have similar effects in generating the relational data.
 When performing clustering algorithms such as $K$-means, the cluster separation $\delta_t = \min_{i \ne j} \|\+u_{it}-\+u_{jt}\|_2 $ for any $\+u_{it},\+u_{jt}$ not in the same cluster plays a crucial role in determining the difficulty level of the problem (e.g., eigengap for spectral clustering, see \cite{ng2001spectral}).
 Generally, the larger $\delta_t$ is, the easier it is to detect clusters at time $t$.
-The separation effect of FFS priors is justified by encouraging more separate clusters: Suppose at time $t$ we have $\+u_{it}=\+u_{jt}$ for subjects $i,j$, and at time $t+1$, subject $i$ moves to another cluster while subject $j$ stays in the same cluster.
+The separation effect of FFS priors is justified by encouraging more separation among clusters: suppose at time $t$ we have $\+u_{it}=\+u_{jt}$ for subjects $i,j$, and at time $t+1$, subject $i$ moves to another cluster while subject $j$ stays in the same cluster.
 Then the cluster separation at time $t+1$ satisfies $\delta_{t+1} \leq \|\+u_{j(t+1)}-\+u_{i(t+1)}\|_2 = \|\+u_{j(t+1)}-\+u_{jt}\|_2=\|D\+u_{jt}\|_2 $, which highlights the importance of shrinking towards larger transitions.
 In contrast, priors that introduce smoothness to the transitions tend to impede the separation of the clusters.
 Overall, the model explicitly links the transitions of latent factors with the changing of cluster memberships for each subject: a zero transition implies no change in cluster membership, while a change in cluster membership implies a large transition.